Vizsla

-The Vizsla is a natural hunter endowed with an excellent nose and outstanding trainability.
-It was bred to work in fields, forests or bodies of water.
+The Hungarian Vizsla is a versatile hunting dog that was traditionally and is currently used to hunt, point, and retrieve, referring to the dog's natural ability in tracking, pointing, and retrieving game, including in water.
 Although they are lively, gentle-mannered, demonstrably affectionate and sensitive, they are also fearless and possess a well-developed protective instinct.

 Description

 Appearance

-The Vizsla is a short-coated hunting dog of distinguished appearance and bearing.
+The Hungarian Vizsla is a short-coated hunting dog of distinguished appearance and bearing.
 Robust, but rather lightly built, they are lean dogs that have defined muscles.

 Various breeds are often mistaken for Vizslas and vice versa.
 Redbone Coonhounds, Weimaraners and Rhodesian Ridgebacks are most commonly mixed up.
 The body structure of a Vizsla is very similar in appearance to a Weimaraner and a Redbone Coonhound, though the Vizsla is typically leaner with a more defined musculature.
-However, Weimaraners and Rhodesian Ridgebacks are larger than Vizslas.
+Weimaraners and Rhodesian Ridgebacks are generally larger than Vizslas.

-The nose of the Vizsla will always have a reddish color that blends with the coat color.
+The nose of the Vizsla will usually be a reddish color that blends with the coat color.
 Black, brown, light pink, or another color nose is an indication of another breed.
-A Vizsla's eye and nail color should also blend with the coat color.
+A Vizsla's eye and nail color usually also blend with the coat color.

 Color and coats

 The standard coat is French-row yellow in several shadings.
-The coat could also be described as a yellow, copper-brown color, russet gold, and dark sandy gold.
+The coat could also be described as a yellow, orange, copper-brown color, russet gold, and dark sandy gold.
 Solid, dark, mahogany red and pale yellow are considered faults and a disqualification in competitions.
 Small areas of white on the fore-chest, neck, or tail are permissible but not preferred.
 Some variations in the Vizsla coat color along their back (saddle-type marks) are typical.

 The American Kennel Club (AKC) breed standards for the Vizsla states that the coat should be short, smooth, dense, and close-lying, without a woolly undercoat.
 The Vizsla is not suited to being kept outside since, unlike most other breeds, it does not have an undercoat.
 They are self-cleaning dogs and rarely need to be bathed, if ever.
 They have little noticeable "dog smell" detectable by humans.
 After several forays into lakes and streams they will develop an aroma that is a weaker version of the 'wet dog' smell.
 A quick bath and this odor will vanish.

+Grooming and cleaning

+Maintaining a Vizsla's coat is relatively simple because of its short hair.
+When wet, a quick towel pat-down dries the dog fast, and for mud or dirt, letting it dry makes brushing it off easy.
+Using a velvet brush not only keeps their coat shiny but also helps in removing much of what they shed.
+Unlike most dogs, vizslas shed during all seasons, so it is important to keep up with brushing.
+Aside from their fur, keeping their claws trimmed prevents injury due to excessive length and chewing on hard items like raw marrow bones prevents plaque buildup and ensures clean teeth.